 Prior to the occupation or use of the building an Occupation Certificate is to be obtained, and where Council is not the PCA, a copy is to be submitted to Council.

-The pavement of Redmond Oval is to be returned to the state identified by condition 12 prior to issue of an occupation certificate.
+The pavement of Redmond Oval is to be returned to the state identified by condition 12 six months after issue of an occupation certificate.

 That all landscaping be implemented as per the Landscaping Plans prior to the issue of an Occupation Certificate.

-43. That Lot 7 DP750384, Lot 1 DP561913, Lot 101 DP1152319 and Lot 18 DP7929

-be consolidated into one allotment prior to the issue of an Occupation Certificate.

 Prior to the issue of an Occupation Certificate, NSW Education (for Millthorpe Public School) make application for a Crown Land Manager account to authorise the proposed use and works on the parking area identified as “Kiss and Drop” on Crown Reserve 29953 - Lot 235 DP 750384.
 This account may be directly with NSW DPIE Crown lands, or Blayney Shire Council, in their capacity as Crown Land Manager of Redmond Oval.